outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - is there a possible energy configuration that can increase entropy with enough precision that it can reach the target level
       - are constants like irreversibilities more similar to the definition of order or is the initial lowest-entropy state of matter closer to the definition of order
       - how do different structures that can create order (time crystals, black holes, other semi-closed or independent systems) interact - are they interchangeable in any way
+    - uninhibited cell division
+      - a process of applying regular damage of cell types successfully handled by immune system, rotating between locations & systems, to make sure the immune system is being sent to these components on a regular basis
+      - alternate methods of increasing blood flow/circulation to every cell & distributing energy in the form of heat through exercise/sweat by increased connectivity/circulation
+      - alternate methods of increasing cell replacement rate to prevent proliferation of dna mutations

   - add to definitions
     - solution-finding method can mean a solution-finding method on any interaction level, such as a domain-specific problem space (like how 'regression' is a solution-finding method in the 'find a prediction function' problem space), or a problem-solution interaction level (like how a solution automation workflow or interface query is a solution-finding method), or interim interaction levels (like how a 'find connecting input/output sequence' is a solution-finding method on the function interface)